mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type TargetProductId: string
     :param TargetProductId:

-      The ID of the target product.
+      The identifier of the target product.
 By default, a new product is created.